maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   those websites remain online may prove useful for other reasons, but it won't handle everything you need on its own.
-You might also need features related to tool integration, like the ability to work with certain data formats (JSON, XML), databases (SQL, NoSQL), APIs (Application Programming Interfaces), or other common data exchange systems (standard input and standard output remain among my favorites).
+You might also need features related to tool integration, like the ability to work with certain data formats, databases, Application Programming Interfaces (APIs), or other common data exchange systems.

 - What capabilities _aren't_ needed?
 The simpler a piece of software, the fewer places exist in the code for bugs.
 Perhaps you're thinking of creating a blog written in Markdown, one that doesn't need dynamic elements like JavaScript or PHP.
-With this in mind, you could rule out content management systems and start looking at static site generators or Markdown-to-HTML converters instead.
+With this in mind, you could rule out content management systems and start looking at static site generators or Markdown to HyperText Markup Language (HTML) converters instead.

 - What operating systems and/or environments must the software support?
   Software proves more useful when you can actually install and run it.